 How To Request Footage/Transcripts From The Interviews

-*updated 3-14-20: please note, that due to the COVID-19 pandemic, the Academy will physically be closed temporarily.
+*updated 3-14-20: please note, that due to the COVID-19 pandemic, the Academy will physically be closed.
 Any requests for clips will have a longer turnaround time, and some requests may not be able to be serviced during this time.
 Please still review the below for policy and procedures, and we will do our best to accommodate.
 Thank you for your patience.